AnitaYCheng/scalifap/src/courses/english-literature.md

 ## Agenda
 ### Monday, Day 1
 Welcome and Introductions
-- Expectations
-    - “parking lot”
+- Goals
-- Diversity and Inclusion &amp; Equity and Access
+- Opportunity and Access
 - Overview of the week
 - AP&reg; Literature and Composition: The Big Picture
     - Course Overview